MoAmrYehia/xml-editor/README.md

 * Compressing the data in the XML/JSON file.

 ## How We Built It
-The XML egitor was built using PyQt5 to for the interactive GUI.
+The XML editor was built using PyQt5 to for the interactive GUI.
 PyQt5 allowed us to built a full user experience.
 For the backend we used python to enhance different functionality.